Access Required

 Constrained interface

-Modal-based UI makes it impossible to review real documents, users have to scroll and switching content.
+Small modal UI makes it impossible to review real documents.

 MENTAL MODEL